Small Business Equipment Financing

 Interest rates for these loans are often lower than other types of business loans.
 However, it can take as long as eight weeks to receive financing.

 For businesses that need to borrow a very large sum of money to finance their purchases, this may be the best option available.

 Term loans include short-term and long-term business loans.
 While these are not specifically designed for purchasing durable goods, they can be used for this purpose.

 Terms loans can be great for businesses that need to borrow more than is offered by equipment loans.

 Term loans are available from a very wide range of lenders, can be easy to qualify for, and offer very competitive interest rates.

-The requirements for equipment financing depend on your lender and the type of loan.
+The requirements for small business equipment financing depend on your lender and the type of loan.
 That being considered, there are some basic requirements you should be prepared for:

 - Credit score of at least 600